NYC Suicide Council Post-Election Trauma Crisis and Our Holiday Luncheon

 Thank you very much and have a great day.
 We apprecilove your patronage and look forward to serving you with more quality human, health, psychological and emotional programs, services and resources.
 One Love.

 "SISFI" Scudder Intervention Services Foundation, Inc.

-SISFI is a non-profit organization that provides education, awareness, training, support, development and research on social, societal, psychological, human, sociological and technological intelligence, impacts and effects of life from abuse, bullying (on and offline), domestic violence, gun violence, homelessness, socioeconomics, suicide awareness and prevention, internet and technology across all levels of our infrastructure (people, processes, policies, laws and technology).
+SISFI is a non-profit organization that provides education, awareness, training, support, development and research on social, societal, psychological, human, sociological and technological intelligence, impacts and effects of life from abuse, bullying (on and offline), domestic violence, gun violence, homelessness, socioeconomics, suicide, mental health, emotional distress, internet and technology across all levels of our infrastructure (people, processes, policies, laws and technology).
 We host workshops, presentations, training and personal/professional development workshops across the country to schools, businesses, churches, parents, youths, communities, educators, elected officials, clergy leaders, administrators and C-Suite executives to help in addressing these issues and providing effective and affordable working solutions.